$156.00 $195.00 You Save 20% ($39.00)

-The Deschutes and Deschutes Plus are lean, mean, no frills, down and dirty shelters for ultralight hikers on the move.
+The Deschutes and Deschutes Plus are lean, mean, no-frills, down and dirty shelters for ultralight hikers on the move.
 They pack so small and light they might literally get lost in your pack, yet they are large enough for a comfortable night’s rest without the claustrophobia of a small tarp.
-With full 360 degree protection, there’s no need to carry an additional bivy.
+With a full 360 degrees of protection, there’s no need to carry an additional bivy.

 Six Moon Designs Deschutes Plus Tarp - First ImpressionsBy: Jacob Ziech